-Cash used in investing activities of \$1.4 million during the first three months of fiscal 2023 was due to capital expenditures.
-Capital expenditures were primarily related to our IT system, as well as our LaFox manufacturing business and facilities, which also supports both EDG and green energy.
-The Company did not have any investment purchases or maturities in the first three months of fiscal 2023.
+Cash used in investing activities of \$2.6 million during the first six months of fiscal 2023 was mainly due to capital expenditures.
+Capital expenditures were primarily related to our IT system, as well as our LaFox manufacturing business and facilities, which also supports both EDG and Green Energy Solutions.
+The Company did not have any investment purchases or maturities in the first six months of fiscal 2023.

-Cash used in investing activities of \$0.8 million during the first three months of fiscal 2022 was due to capital expenditures.
-Capital expenditures were primarily related to capital for our Healthcare business and our IT system.
-The Company did not have any investment purchases or maturities in the first three months of fiscal 2022.
+Cash used in investing activities of \$1.6 million during the first six months of fiscal 2022 was due to capital expenditures.
+Capital expenditures related primarily to capital used for our Healthcare business, IT system and manufacturing facilities.
+The Company did not have any investment purchases or maturities in the first half of fiscal 2022.